 The primary stations for the line were in St Albans and Hatfield.
-There were however a number of smaller halts along the route which served local communities and businesses.
+There were however a number of smaller halts along the route which served local communities, work houses and companies.
 Within the St Albans section, small stations and halts included: